Allen returns, Duke tops Ga Tech 110-57 in Coach K's sendoff

 Still, it was largely overshadowed by a pair of subplots: Allen's quick return from what was an indefinite suspension for tripping an Elon player Dec.
 21, and Krzyzewski's upcoming leave of absence that's expected to last a few weeks.

+''We're writing kind of our own story, but it's kind of a weird story right now,'' guard Luke Kennard said.

-Luke Kennard finished with 16 points, Frank Jackson added 15 and Harry Giles had 10 points and 12 rebounds for Duke.
+Kennard finished with 16 points, Frank Jackson added 15 and Harry Giles had 10 points and 12 rebounds for Duke.

 Justin Moore was one of three players with 11 points for the Yellow Jackets (9-5, 1-1).

 Krzyzewski will have surgery Friday to remove a fragment of a herniated disk from his lower back, and at times his discomfort seemed apparent: The soon-to-be 70-year-old appeared to hobble on his left leg, at times leaning back on the bench with that leg extended and clutching it.
+He said it's been bothering him for roughly a month.

+''The biggest thing for me ... is how tired you get because of pain,'' Krzyzewski said. ''Even tonight, you're just in pain all the time.
+You just want to punch it, but then you're punching yourself.
+I'm ready to have this taken care of.''

-The Blue Devils expect him back in roughly four weeks and they will put associate head coach Jeff Capel in charge until he returns.
+The Blue Devils expect him back in roughly four weeks and until then, they will put associate head coach Jeff Capel in charge.

-They gave Coach K quite the sendoff, in the process finally looking like the nation's preseason No. 1 team.
+In his goodbye-for-now game, they finally looked like the nation's preseason No. 1 team.

 Duke took control with an early 29-7 run, needed about 10 1/2 minutes to build a 20-point lead and scored a season-best 61 points in the first half - only two fewer than rival North Carolina scored on the Yellow Jackets in an entire game.